Responsibilities of a HIPAA Privacy Officer

 Under the HIPAA Privacy Rule, each company must nominate a specific “Privacy Officer” who maintains responsibility for developing and implementing any policies and procedures needed to become HIPAA compliant.
-Safeguarding PHI is an increasingly complex job, and the trend is likely to continue due to changes in the technological landscape, employee turnover, and updates to the HIPAA law itself.
+Safeguarding Protected Health Information, or PHI, is an increasingly complex job, and the trend is likely to continue due to changes in the technological landscape, employee turnover, and updates to the HIPAA law itself.
 All of your questions about what this position entails, who this person should be & what they should have knowledge about will be answered here.

 The duties and expectations of a HIPAA Privacy Officer ranges depending on the size of the organization and the amount of PHI that it uses, creates or maintains.
 In larger organizations, there may even need to be multiple people that are dedicated to maintaining that company’s compliance.
 The Privacy Officer needs to have a great understanding of HIPAA and its role within the covered entity or business associate.
 Here are some of the many duties and responsibilities of the Privacy Officer for any organization which may help you understand who should be given this role in your company.